Romain Trapp was appointed to the role in July 2019.

 Joerg has a bachelor’s degree in mechanical engineering with a focus on aeronautical engineering from RWTH Aachen in Germany.
 He also earned a graduate degree in economics in 1997 from RWTH Aachen.
 Joerg served in the German Air Force.

-In this executive role, Anthony is responsible for communicating with customers across North America, analyzing and understanding the service needs of current and potential customers and proposing solutions, and for developing the company’s strategic service plan to help grow and sustain business.
+Niko Szodruch leads customer support for Airbus helicopter operators across North America.
+In his executive role, he is responsible for supporting the more than 800 customers across the region, analyzing and understanding the service needs of current and potential customers, and proposing the right level of solutions in line with their unique needs and an evolving market environment.
+In addition, he leads development of the company’s strategic service plan to help drive improvements as well as grow and sustain business.

 Jeff Trang manages AHI’s engineering, certification and aviation safety departments, as well as flight test, production and training operations in both Texas and Mississippi.